 4th April was our AGM and PTA meeting.
 The AGM flowed easily, with the financial report, followed by the Chairperson’s report.
 Wendy thanked members of the PTA, past and present, for their commitment and hard work and summarised the past twelve months’ achievements supported by the PTA.
 Confirmation of the election of officers: Chairperson’s shared role – Wendy Howe and Claire Spear, Treasurer – Michelle Tavendale, Secretary – Lesley Rau, School Representative – Elizabeth McMeeken, Board Representative – Emma McCracken.
 An updated list of committee members was also confirmed.
 We continued with the PTA meeting with an informative Pastoral Services presentation, kindly provided by Assistant Principal, Geraldine Enersen.
 Many questions were asked regarding this excellent service provided by the school, which is continually utilised by many of the students.

-There is lots of activity at school with Oliver, Stage Challenge and the Sheilah Winn Shakespeare Festival starting in near future, as well as good participation in Wednesday sports.
+There is lots of activity at school with Oliver, Stage Challenge and the Sheilah Winn Shakespeare Festival, as well as good participation in Wednesday sports.
 Dragon Boat racing has been very successful and there are good turnouts in sports such as clay pigeon shooting and canoe polo.

 Kaiapoi High School PTA is raising funds.
 Here’s how you can help…

 We are raising as much as we can to support our cause, and we need your help!
 Order your NEW 2017/2018 Entertainment Book or Entertainment Digital Membership now.
 You’ll receive hundreds of valuable offers for everything you love to do, and help our fundraising at the same time!